 ROHPG SchemeThe scheme was introduced in 1988 as an alternative mechanism for the Commonwealth Government to fund health services outside the Medicare arrangements.
 The Scheme provides a contribution towards the capital cost of eligible radiation therapy equipment.
 Payments are in addition to Medicare rebates that patients receive for radiotherapy services.
 Medicare benefits are for the professional and operating costs of services and do not include funding for the cost of equipment used in providing these services.

 The ROHPG Scheme is established and administered under Part IV of the Health Insurance Act 1973 (the Act) and is open to public and private providers who are recognised as an ‘approved health service’ (at a specific location) under the Act.

 ROHPG Scheme administrative arrangements effective 1 July 2017Following a review of the ROHPG Scheme in 2016, the Australian Government has made changes to the ROPHG Scheme as part of its 2016-17 Mid-Year Economic and Fiscal Outlook.
 The new arrangements link funding towards high-cost linear accelerators and direct these funds to priority areas as agreed to by states and territories.
 The new Scheme arrangements will keep the Commonwealth capital contribution for radiation oncology sustainable into the future.

 - The Commonwealth will provide a set capital contribution value of $3 million for linear accelerators, with capital payments made up-front annually for a 10 year period (or an 8 year period for private providers, as announced in the 2017-18 MYEFO).
-This compares to the current arrangement where monthly capital payments are made based on the volume of Medicare services up to a capital balance amount.
-ROHPG funding will be de-linked from MBS items.
+This compares to the previous arrangement where monthly capital payments were made based on the volume of Medicare services up to a capital balance amount.
+ROHPG funding is no longer linked to MBS items.